mfranzon/blog/kubetips/content/posts/selfhostedk8s.md

   <img src="https://d33wubrfki0l68.cloudfront.net/d0c94836ab5b896f29728f3c4798054539303799/9f948/logo/logo.png" width="20%" height="30%">
 </p>

-[Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) (Kubernetes in Docker) is a CNCF (Cloud Native Computing Foundation) certifided conformant Kubernetes installer.
+[Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) (Kubernetes in Docker) is a CNCF (Cloud Native Computing Foundation) certified conformant Kubernetes installer.
 It is more devoted to test Kubernetes itself or to have a deeper look on how Kubernetes works under the hood.
 Kind gives you the possibility to easily install a local cluster using Docker containers as nodes.
 This makes easy to install, remove, upgrade it unlike Minikube.

 Main aspects are :